 Consequences of enemy shelling of Donetsk region.
 PHOTOS

-During the day, the police recorded 17 enemy attacks in 9 settlements in Donetsk region.
-Children are among the dead and wounded.
+Over the past day, the occupiers shelled 12 settlements in the Donetsk region: the cities of Avdiivka, Chasiv Yar, Velyka Novosilka, Ocheretine, the villages of Bahatyr, Bohoiavlenka, Klishchiivka, Maksymivka, Novoselivka Persha, Semenivka, Solovyove, Shakhtarske.

-This is reported by Censor.NET with reference to the communications department of the National Police.
+This was reported by the police of the Donetsk region, Censor.NET informs.

-As noted, the Russian army shelled the cities of Avdiivka, Kostiantynivka, Chasiv Yar, Sloviansk, Kramatorsk, the town of Ocheretine, the villages of Vremivka, Karlivka, Myrne.
+The enemy fired at Avdiivka from all types of weapons.
+A 25-year-old man was wounded and evacuated to hospital after receiving first aid from the White Angel group.
+Four private houses were damaged.

-"The enemy hit with S-300 air defense systems, Grad, Uragan, artillery, mortars.
-85 civilian objects were destroyed and damaged - 59 residential buildings, schools, hospitals, district council, shop, business center, base recreation, club, garages, cars", - the law enforcement officers note.
+The village of Bahatyr was attacked by Russian terrorists with two S-300 missiles, hitting a farm.
+A grain storage shed, tractors and equipment, and civilian cars were damaged.

 Please wait...